discord-math/bot/README.md

 ### `roles_dialog`

 A button and a `/roles` slash-command for managing self-assigned roles.
+Roles are self-assigned by the means of a series of dropdowns.
+Each dropdown lets you either choose one of the options, or a subset of the options.

 Config:
-- ``config plugins.roles_dialog roles `[[<role id|text>, ...], ...]` `` -- the self-assignable roles.
-Lists with multiple elements correspond to choosing one of the roles.
-A string instead of a role ID corresponds to an option that doesn't assign any role (e.g. "None of the above").
-Lists with one element are grouped together and correspond to choosing any subset of the roles.
-- ``config plugins.roles_dialog <role id>,desc `"<text>"` `` -- extended description for the role.
+- `config roles_dialog` -- list dropdowns and the IDs of their options.
+- `config roles_dialog mode <index> ["choice"|"multi"]` -- configure whether the dropdown at the given index acts as a single choice or multple choice.
+- `config roles_dialog new <index>` -- create a new option in the dropdown at the given index.
+- `config roles_dialog role <id> ["None"|role]` -- configure which role the option option with the given ID assigns, if any.
+- `config roles_dialog label <id> ["None"|label]` -- configure the name of the option with the given ID, if different from the role name.
+- `config roles_dialog description <id> ["None"|description]` -- configure the description of the option with the given ID, if any.
+- `config roles_dialog remove <id>` -- remove an option with the given ID.

 ### `roles_review`